 Country & People

-The historical closeness to Italy, especially Venice, is felt everywhere in the architecture, language and cuisine.
-To peek into the pots in the taverns before ordering your meal is as natural as in the rest of Greece.
-If you are willing to adopt the relaxed Greek attitude, you will experience Greece at its best.
-Henry Miller, a famous friend of the island of Corfu, noted in this book “The Collossus of Maroussi” that sitting quitely all day, not reading the newspaper, not listening to the radio, not hearing any gossip, being completely and utterly indifferent to the fate of the world, is the best medicine we can prescribe for ourselves.
+Those who like to embrace the mentality and serenity of the population will experience Greece from its most beautiful side.
+For as Henry Miller, a famous friend of Greece, noted from his isolation (enforced by the war turmoil) on Corfu: that sitting quietly all day, not reading the newspaper, not listening to the radio, not hearing any gossip, being completely and utterly indifferent to the fate of the world, is the best medicine we can prescribe for ourselves.